populationgenomics/rare-disease/reanalysis/design_docs/README.md

 1. Digest the Comp-Het VCF, generating a map for every sample of {Var_1: Var_2} for all variant pairs.
 See unit tests for output example
 2. Parse the PanelApp data, and for each unique Mode of Inheritance create a filter instance.
-Separate Doc
+Separate Doc to cover.
 3. Review each variant in turn, applying the Mode(s) of Inheritance relative to the gene the variant sits in, and the sample(s) with variant calls
 4. For each sample in the dataset, record a list of all variants which passed the MOI filters